VityaVitalich/TaxoLLaMA/README.md

 - children: string representing hyponym
 - child_def: string representing definition for the hyponym

-The data is availible by this link to [Drive](https://drive.google.com/drive/folders/1nBCW9KlA77SDggn7MqZ3S4NOn4mAD36W?usp=sharing)
+The data is availible by this link to [anonym data](https://file.io/OYhBtA1c64jp)
 #### Pre-training with WordNet

 For pre-training with instructive WordNet dataset we should simply sample data in our format.
 The process of sampling and recreation of data is possible in ```DataConsructor/unified_model.ipynb``` notebook.
-As well we also publish created datasets and can be downloaded from Drive named ```tax_instruct_wnet.tar.gz```.
+As well we also publish created datasets and can be downloaded from folder named ```tax_instruct_wnet.tar.gz```.

 #### Hypernym Discovery

-Refactored for our format data could be downloaded from Drive named ```data_hypernym_discovery.tar.gz```.
+Refactored for our format data could be downloaded from folder named ```data_hypernym_discovery.tar.gz```.
 Few-shots sampled from training set are stored in ```SemEval2018-Task9/few_shots``` directory

 #### Taxonomy Enrichment

-We have followed TaxoEnrich data and train/test split procedure and after converted data to our format that could be downloaded from Drive named ```data_taxonomy_enrichment.tar.gz```.
+We have followed TaxoEnrich data and train/test split procedure and after converted data to our format that could be downloaded from folder named ```data_taxonomy_enrichment.tar.gz```.

 #### Taxonomy Construction

 We formatted all the pairs for ease of perplexity estimation.
 Nevertheless, we still need original data for examination.
-Everything could be downloaded from Drive named ```data_taxonomy_construction.tar.gz```.
+Everything could be downloaded from folder named ```data_taxonomy_construction.tar.gz```.

 #### Lexical Entailment

-We formatted the pairs for perplexity estimation, however initial data left in the same format and could be downloaded from Drive named ```data_lexical_entailment.tar.gz```
+We formatted the pairs for perplexity estimation, however initial data left in the same format and could be downloaded from folder named ```data_lexical_entailment.tar.gz```

 ### Training, Inference, Fine-tuning